nikosvlachogiannakis/Paper-Presentation/Presentations/slides_updated.md

 - Classical statistical tests commonly focus on one-dimensional data
 - Kernel two-sample test
   - It is based on the Maximum Mean Discrepancy (MMD)

+MMD: It is a statistical distance between two probability distributions, based on comparing their means in a high-dimensional feature space defined by a kernel function.

 --